anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 A generic Telco cloud is an hybrid multi-cloud.
 A better designation would be a federation of clouds - a federated cloud:
    - a collection of cooperating, interoperable autonomous component clouds
    -  the component clouds perform their local operations (internal requests) while also participating in the federation and responding to other component clouds (external requests)
-        - the component clouds are autonomous in terms of, for example, execution autonomy
+        - the component clouds are autonomous in terms of, for example, execution autonomy; please note that in the  centrailised control plane scenario the edge clouds do not have total autonomy and are subject to constraints (e.g., workload LCM)
         - execution autonomy is the ability of a component cloud to decide the order in which internal and external requests are performed
    - the component clouds are loosely coupled where no no changes are required to participate in a federation
         - also, a federation controller does not impose changes to the component cloud except for running some central component(s) of the federated system (for example, a broker agent – executes as a workload)